 1 State Capitol

-The State Capitol building was built in the 1860s in a typical neo Classical style.
-The lovely grounds are extensive, with gardens and trees.
+The State Capitol building was built in the 1860s in a typical neo Classical style but the colorful gardens, extending over several blocks, with tall palms and numerous other species of trees and plants, make the building one of the most beautiful Capitol buildings in the United States.
 Several rooms are dedicated to the State Capitol Museum, with portraits and various other artworks, as well as antiques.

 2 California State Railroad Museum

 With a floor area for exhibits of over 100,000 sq. ft., the California State Railroad Museum is among the world's largest railway museums.
 It houses restored locomotives and railway coaches of all ages.
 Almost all the wagons can be viewed inside.
 Located in Old Sacramento, this is one of the premier attractions in the city.
 Some cars are furnished, complete with dining place settings that show the level of comfort once offered on these trains.
 You can walk through a sleeper car as well.
 There are also model trains and areas geared towards children.
 During the summer months the California State Railroad Museum also offers train rides on a steam locomotive along the Sacramento River.